Kidneys and Urinary Tract

 The renal pelvis, located near the hilus, collects the urine flowing from the calyxes.
-From the renal pelvis, urine is transported out of the kidneys through the ureters (pronounced: YUR-uh-ters), tubes that carry the urine out of each kidney to be stored in the urinary bladder — a muscular collection sac in the lower abdomen.
+From there, urine leaves the kidneys through the ureters (pronounced: YUR-uh-ters), tubes that carry the urine to the bladder (a muscular sac in the lower abdomen).

 The bladder expands as it fills and can hold about half a liter (2 cups) of urine at any given time (an average adult produces about 1½ liters, or 6 cups, of urine per day).
-An adult needs to excrete at least one third of this amount to adequately clear waste products from the body.
 Producing too much or not enough urine may be a sign of illness.

 When the bladder is full, nerve endings in its wall send impulses to the brain.
-When a person is ready to urinate, the bladder walls contract and the sphincter (pronounced: SFINK-ter, a ring-like muscle that guards the exit from the bladder to the urethra) relaxes.
-The urine is ejected from the bladder and out of the body through the urethra (pronounced: yoo-REE-thruh), another tube-like structure.
+When a person is ready to pee, the bladder walls contract and the sphincter (pronounced: SFINK-ter, a ring-like muscle that guards the exit from the bladder to the urethra) relaxes.
+The urine leaves the bladder and goes out of the body through the urethra (pronounced: yoo-REE-thruh), another tube-like structure.
 The male urethra ends at the tip of the penis; the female urethra ends just above the vaginal opening.

 Things That Can Go Wrong